kylej08/VehicleBookingSystem/README.md

 ## A description of how it works
 A fictitious automobile software program that allows one to make vehicle bookings.

+The project type used is Winforms, utilising the C# language.
+A SQLite database is used for the backend.

 The primary information about the project itself includes:
 1. Bookings
 2. Customers